AliciaXia222/Capstone-Team-Climate-Trace/README.md

 We develop the feature map by identifying variables that potentially affect the target variable.
 Starting from previous studies, we conduct a literature review and further interpret the project from both personal and professional perspectives.
 Considering data coverage and availability, we summarize our features into four main categories: building geometry data, weather, socioeconomics, and policy/law.
 ![feature map](/figures/methodology-2.jpg)

-1. **[Imagi Embedding](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/blob/main/data/03_processed/merged_df.csv)**:Embeddings from the pretrained Clay model represent image-based features.
+1. **[Image Embedding](https://github.com/AliciaXia222/Capstone-Team-Climate-Trace/blob/main/data/03_processed/merged_df.csv)**:Embeddings from the pretrained Clay model represent image-based features.
 We compress these features via PCA (n=1) to extract the principal component score and/or apply KNN to assign cluster memberships and/or Fuzzy C-means to compute the maximum probability score of the assigned cluster for downstream prediction tasks.

 2. **[Temperature](https://cds.climate.copernicus.eu/datasets/derived-era5-land-daily-statistics?tab=overview)**: Air temperature at 2m above the surface, interpolated using atmospheric conditions.
 Measured in kelvin.
 This feature is essential for estimating heating needs (which contribute to direct energy use in buildings) and is later used to calculate Heating Degree Days (HDD) and Cooling Degree Days (CDD).